laher/goxc/README.md

 ### Available tasks

  * toolchain       Build toolchain.
 Make sure to run this each time you update go source.
- * clean-destination  Delete the output folder for this version of the artifact.
+ * clean-destination  Delete the output directory for this version of the artifact.
  * go-clean        runs `go clean`.
  * go-fmt          runs `go fmt ./...`.
- * go-test         runs `go test ./...`. (folder is configurable).
+ * go-test         runs `go test ./...`. (directory is configurable).
  * go-vet          runs `go vet ./...`.
  * go-install      runs `go install`. installs a version consistent with goxc-built binaries.
  * xc              Cross compile.
 Builds executables for other platforms.
  * codesign        sign code for Mac.
 Only Mac hosts are supported for this task.
+ * copy-resources  Copies resources to the 'downloads' area.
  * archive         Create a compressed archive.
 Currently 'zip' format is used for all platforms except Linux (tar.gz)
+ * pkg-build       Build a binary package.
+Currently only supports .deb format for Debian/Ubuntu
  * rmbin           delete binary.
-Normally runs after 'archive' task to reduce size of output folder.
+Normally runs after 'archive' task to reduce size of output directory.
  * downloads-page  Generate a downloads page.
 Currently only supports Markdown format.

 ### Task aliases